-Boston – The Boston Planning & Development Agency (BPDA) board of directors approved nine new development projects, advancing new affordable housing and job opportunities and investing in climate resiliency and mobility improvements throughout Boston’s neighborhoods.
+Boston – The Boston Planning & Development Agency (BPDA) board of directors approved nine new development projects in January, advancing new affordable housing and job opportunities and investing in climate resiliency and mobility improvements throughout Boston’s neighborhoods.

 The new projects will create 295 residential units, more than 43% of which will be designated income-restricted.
 The approved new development projects represent approximately 1.2 million sq. ft. and will support over 700 construction jobs and more than 3,000 new permanent jobs.

 Located in Hyde Park, the 1201 River Street project will build 63 one-bedroom units of income-restricted senior housing.
-Built under the Mayor’s Office of Housing’s Zero Emission Building requirements, this is a non carbon-producing, all electric building.
-The building will also include commercial space, a gym, community room, library, and outdoor space.
+The non-carbon-producing, all electric building will also include commercial space, a gym, community room, library, and outdoor space.

-The project at 25-33 Hamilton Street, developed by the Vietnamese American Initiative for Development (VietAID), will build 36 one bedroom income-restricted units for seniors.
-Nine of the 36 units will be affordable to households earning at or below 30% area median income (AMI), supporting individuals transitioning from homelessness.
+The project at 25-33 Hamilton Street, developed by the Vietnamese American Initiative for Development (VietAID), will build 36 one-bedroom income-restricted units for seniors.
+Nine of the units will be affordable to households earning at or below 30% area median income (AMI), supporting individuals transitioning from homelessness.

 The 24 Ericsson Street project in Dorchester’s Port Norfolk neighborhood will build four buildings to create a new mixed-use development comprising office, retail, residential space, and a boathouse.
 Because this area is vulnerable to sea level rise, the project will contribute $100,000 to support the implementation of coastal resilience solutions in Port Norfolk as identified in Climate Ready Dorchester, and will provide the preliminary design for a raised Ericsson Street.

 The project at 3409 Washington Street in Jamaica Plain will build a new 4-story apartment building with 29 rental units, six of which will be income-restricted.
-The project is consistent with PLAN: JP/Rox and responds to community needs by increasing the amount of housing in the area and also enhancing the public realm by improving sidewalk conditions.
+The project will also enhance the public realm by improving sidewalk conditions.

 Replacing a vacant 3-story building nestled between Brookline Avenue, Overland Street and Burlington Avenue in the Fenway Neighborhood, the 109 Brookline Avenue project will construct a 250,000sf building that will include office, lab, research and development, and retail uses.
-The project will also create and fund a STEM Jobs Training Program housed on-site, space for the Fenway Community Center Office, and partner with Emmanuel College to run a jobs and training program.
+The project will also create and fund a STEM Jobs Training Program housed on-site, and space for the Fenway Community Center Office.

 Phase 3 of the Government Center Garage Redevelopment project, also known as Bulfinch Crossing, will fully remove the existing garage and construct new lab, office, and retail space.
 The project will bring approximately 2,500 workers downtown, generate over $3 million in contributions to fund affordable housing through linkage, and make significant public realm improvements, including a large public plaza.
 The project will create a new and improved Haymarket MBTA bus station.